(Diagnosed with Mitochondria Cytopathy in Oct 2007)

 Our family life is up and down as sadly we have to live through the incredible pain and upset when Ivy becomes ill or when she has surgery.
 When she is ill it's a very sharp reminder of how fragile life is, as she can become critically ill and the relentless hospital stays can bring the whole family down to testing levels!

-Ivy has two extremely protective and loving sisters, Maya who is 13 and Willow nearly 7.
+Ivy has two extremely protective and loving sisters, Maya who is 19 and Willow 13.
 If you were to ask Maya what it’s like living with Ivy she would probably look at you in a confused way thinking what a daft question and would answer 'she's my sister and I love her even though she has got a tube in her tummy'.
 Despite Ivy’s problems she is really easy going, she just loves being cuddled and is really content being involved in all the crazy antics of normal family life.
 Ivy is just Ivy and we all love her so much!

 Through the incredible work of the Lily Foundation one day we hope a cure will be discovered so future generations will not have to suffer as Ivy has, and our family and friends.